Cardiovascular and Interventional Radiological Society of Europe

 CIRSE Insider: What’s next for you?

-Reekers: This was my last CIRSE project and I look back, modest, but also with great pride about what we as a team have achieved.
-Since my retirement from the university, I have written a successful non-fiction book in 2023 and I am working on a new book.
+Reekers: This was my last CIRSE project, and I look back, modest, but also with great pride about what we as, a team, have achieved.
+Since my retirement from the university, I have written a successful non-fiction book in 2023, and I am working on a new book.
 I always say that I still have to write an opera, a running gag to hide the fact that I have no idea what the future holds for me.
 One thing is sure; as my friend Jan Peregrin, who sadly passed away recently, always said: You will stay a member of the CIRSE family, forever!
 I know this is true.
 So, you still might see me around every now and then.
 Thanks for everything.
 It was an honour to be your servant.